orsonteodoro/oiledmachine-overlay/SECURITY.md

 | Use-after-free                 | UAF                   | Possible code execution or privilge escalation                                                                              |
 | Validate                       | IV                    | Improper validation, possible security bypass                                                                               |

-This is just a sample of common.
+This is just a sample of common vulnerabilities.
 Bumps are also provided for those that are not easily classified but have a disclosed/undisclosed GHSA or CVE entry.

 The full list of abbreviations can be found in the [vf.eclass](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/vf.eclass#L96).